OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Health Premium Estimator Floater vs Individual

-Maternity Coverage in Indian Health Insurance: What You Need to Know
+Maternity Coverage in Indian Health Insurance: What Every Young Couple Needs to Know

-Maternity coverage in Indian health insurance is one of the most misunderstood aspects of health planning.
-With the average cost of delivery in India rising sharply, especially in private hospitals in metro cities, understanding what your insurance covers, what it does not, and whether the maternity add-on is a wise financial decision has become critical for young couples planning to start a family.
+Maternity coverage in Indian health insurance is one of the most misunderstood and poorly planned aspects of personal financial management.
+With the cost of having a baby rising sharply every year — particularly in private hospitals in metro cities — understanding what your insurance covers, what it does not, whether the maternity add-on provides positive financial value, and how to plan the timing of your purchase has become essential financial literacy for any young couple considering starting a family.
+This guide covers every aspect of maternity insurance in India, from the waiting period mechanics to the newborn coverage provisions that most policyholders overlook.

 How Maternity Coverage Works in Health Insurance

-Maternity coverage is not included in the base health insurance policy by most Indian insurers.
-It is offered as an optional add-on rider that costs Rs 2,000-5,000 per year extra on your health insurance premium.
-The key features of maternity coverage include a sub-limit on the maternity benefit (typically Rs 25,000-75,000 for normal delivery and Rs 40,000-1,00,000 for C-section), a mandatory waiting period of 2-4 years before the maternity benefit becomes active, coverage for newborn baby from day 1 for the first 90 days (for congenital conditions and birth complications), and coverage for pre-natal and post-natal expenses (usually 10-20% of the maternity sub-limit).
+Maternity coverage is not included in the base health insurance policy offered by most Indian insurers.
+It is offered as an optional add-on rider that costs Rs 2,000-6,000 per year extra on your health insurance premium.
+The key features of maternity coverage in India are: a sub-limit on the maternity benefit (typically Rs 25,000-50,000 for normal delivery and Rs 40,000-1,00,000 for C-section), a mandatory waiting period of 2-4 years before the benefit activates, coverage for newborn baby from day 1 of birth for the first 90 days for congenital conditions and NICU care, and coverage for some pre-natal and post-natal expenses (usually 10-20% of the maternity sub-limit).

 Is the Maternity Add-On Financially Worth It?